2012–13 Real Madrid CF season

 The 2012–13 season was the 109th season in Real Madrid Club de Fútbol's history and their 82nd consecutive season in La Liga, the top division of Spanish football.
 It covered a period from 1 July 2012 to 30 June 2013.
 Real Madrid began the season by winning the Supercopa de España, defeating Barcelona on away goals.

-Real finished to Barça in La Liga, accumulating 85 points, and reached the semi-finals of the UEFA Champions League for the third year in a row, where they were eliminated by Borussia Dortmund 3–4 on aggregate.
+Real finished runners-up to Barça in La Liga, accumulating 85 points, and reached the semi-finals of the UEFA Champions League for the third year in a row, where they were eliminated by Borussia Dortmund 3–4 on aggregate.
 Madrid also entered the Copa del Rey in the round of 32, going on a memorable run to the final, which saw them defeat Barcelona in the semi-finals (including an emphatic 3–1 victory at Camp Nou) before losing to Atlético Madrid 1–2 a.e.t. in heartbreaking fashion, which meant that the team finished the season with one trophy out of four, despite being close to winning them all.
 Real Madrid faced the Blaugrana six times throughout the season, coming away with three wins, two draws, and one loss.
 A major transfer of the season was the signing of Luka Modrić from Tottenham Hotspur for a fee in the region of £33 million.
 After a loss to Atlético in the Copa del Rey final, Pérez announced the departure of José Mourinho at the end of the season by "mutual agreement".